 Have no idea what a "sportsmens incorporated" is.
 I probably is not a corporation.
 Might be a fictitious name that an individual or a partnership is operating under.
 With more information, including what it is hour are trying to accomplish, an answer might be forthcoming from someone.

 You need to explain what you mean by "forcing".
 If you signed a contract with that provision as a condition of being hired, you are probably bound to abide by your contract.
 Before fighting the provision, I suggest you think about it.
-Might be a good idea to consult an attorney on the pros and...Read more »
+Might be a good idea to consult an attorney on the...Read more »

 The request to charge us for the window repair was requested by the owner of the unit.
 We provided proof (police report) when the vandalism happened.
 At the time, we were asked to go through our renters insurance for the window repair.
-Our renters insurance didn't cover damage to the unit, only our...
+Our renters insurance didn't cover damage to the unit,...
 Read more »

 Never thought about that before, but it sounds like an eminently sensible thing to do.
 If you want to assume liability for any damage cause by your ex, then you may refuse entry on the clear understanding that you will be responsible for all the damage, even if your deposit will not cover it all,...Read more »